 MY SERVICE TO BURNING MAN

-Look for some trinkets all over, clean the desert, and transform that into art.
+To look for some trinkets all over, clean the desert, and transform that into something else.

 Until 2019 I´ve gifted like 12 pieces of art and wearable art with repurposed found objects, many of them coming from Burning Man.